-This breed has a sense of humor and they enjoy playing jokes on their owners.
+This breed has a sense of humor and they enjoy playing practical jokes on their owners.
 So don’t be surprised if your cat starts pushing things from high above down on you.
 To prevent things like this, get your cat a window perch (or a few of them).

 These cats can be easily trained to do tricks, obey commands or walk on a leash.
 They react well to positive reinforcements and will enjoy getting treats for good behavior.

-Once the day full of adventures and activities is over, your cat will curl in the bed with you.
+And when a day full of adventures and activities is over, your cat will curl in the bed with you.
 However, the Savannah won’t respect your privacy and will probably lie on your head or steal the covers.

-The highly adaptable Savannah Cat will quickly deal with any change that comes its way.
+The highly adaptable Savannah will quickly deal with any change that comes its way.
 This is a social cat that likes meeting strangers and will immediately start to play with them.